Green Heart Love

 • Salads: Try it on a kani salad, strawberry goat cheese salad, or dairy-free coleslaw.

-• Vegetables: Drizzle it on top of roasted winter veggies or roasted beets and fennel.
+• Vegetables: Drizzle it on top of roasted winter veggies or Roasted Beets and Fennel.

 • Noodles: Mix some into a cold soba noodle salad for a flavor-packed recipe.

-• Spring rolls: Use your roasted sesame dressing as a dip for spring rolls, crispy tofu or tempura.
+• Spring rolls: Use your roasted sesame dressing as a dip for spring rolls, crispy baked tofu or tempura.

 A glass jar with roasted sesame dressing in it.